msagansk/Augur.Guide/4-reporters/2-checksheet.md

 - There are strong arguments for the market resolving as multiple outcomes.
 - The resolution source does not provide a readily available answer.
 - The resolution source provides different answers to different viewers.

+Have you visited one of the [community resources](https://augur.guide/5-external-resources.html) for discussions on reporting Augur's markets?
+There might be something you are not considering.